 You should always confirm the requirements with the requesting body before placing an order with any agency.

 In certain scenarios, you may be able to use a sworn translator registered in the target country.
 For example, official translations to be used in Spain, France, Italy or Germany can be completed by sworn translator registered in those countries.
-These translations will hold the same legal weight as legalised translation completed from the UK.
+These translations will hold the same legal weight as legalised translation completed elsewhere.

 Check below links for additional information: